Skip to Main Content

 What to Expect:

-Today’s ride is easy with most of the cycling on quaint country roads and bike paths.
-You might experience some heavier traffic on the island of A Illa de Arousa and in Cambados at the beginning and end of your afternoon ride.
-You cross the causeway bridge on a pedestrian/cycle path; during the summer months there could be heavier bike traffic and more pedestrians.
-As always, the VBT support vehicle will be readily available if you prefer to shuttle across the causeway to the island.
+Today’s ride is easy, with most cycling on quiet country roads and bike paths.
+You may encounter heavier traffic on the island of A Illa de Arousa and in Cambados at the beginning and end of your afternoon ride.
+The causeway bridge to the island includes a designated pedestrian and cycle path; during the summer months, expect increased bike and foot traffic.
+As always, the VBT support vehicle will be readily available if you prefer to shuttle across the causeway.
+For those with extra energy, a longer, moderate loop is available on the return from the island.

 Included Meals: Breakfast, Lunch

-You cycle out of Cambados via neighboring hills and vineyards, following narrow country lanes to the vineyards and gardens of the 18th-century Pazo de Rubianes (Palace of Rubianes).
-This grand villa boasts a splendid example of Galicia’s horticultural beauty.
-Savor a sumptuous lunch and tasting of the estate’s unique regional albariño wine before a guided walk through its impressive botanical gardens, a lavish display of century-old camellias, magnolias, and more than 800 other floral species.
+You cycle out of Cambados through neighboring hills and vineyards, following narrow country lanes to the 18th-century Pazo de Rubianes (Palace of Rubianes).
+This grand estate showcases the horticultural richness of Galicia.
+Here, enjoy a delicious lunch paired with a tasting of the estate’s distinctive albariño wine, followed by a guided walk through its remarkable botanical gardens—featuring century-old camellias, magnolias, and more than 800 other floral species.

-Later, you shuttle (approximately 1 hour) to Baiona, scenically set on Vigo Bay.
-This pretty port town is known as Villa de la Arribada, meaning “port of entry,” as it was the first in Europe to learn of the discovery of America when Columbus’ ship the Pinta arrived on its shores after its overseas voyage.
-Here, you’ll check into your next parador, located within a beautiful 14th-century fortress on the peninsula of Montereal opposite the Vigo estuary.
+Later, shuttle (approximately one hour) to Baiona, scenically situated on Vigo Bay.
+Known as Villa de la Arribada—“port of entry”—Baiona was the first European town to receive news of the discovery of the Americas when Columbus’s ship Pinta returned here from its historic voyage.
+You’ll check into your next parador, dramatically located within a 14th-century fortress on the Monte Real peninsula, overlooking the Vigo estuary.
 Enjoy sweeping sea views throughout your stay.

 Today’s Ride Choices